-The Well-Beloved: The Women in Thomas Hardy’s Life and Fiction
+Thomas Hardy’s Well-Beloved: The Women in his Life and Fiction

-Thomas Hardy’s Women looks at Hardy’s relationship with a number of women who featured prominently in his life: Jemimah Hardy (the Matriarch), Emma and Florence (the two unfortunate wives), Tryphena Sparks, Florence Henniker, Agnes Gove and Gertrude Bugler, four of his lady friends, and finally Tess, Sue Brideshead (with a bit of Arabella for colour), Susan Henchard and Bathsheba Everdene.
+Hardy’s Well-Beloved looks at Hardy’s relationship with a number of women who featured prominently in his life: Jemimah Hardy (the Matriarch), Emma and Florence (the two unfortunate wives), Tryphena Sparks, Florence Henniker, Agnes Gove and Gertrude Bugler, four of his lady friends, and finally a number of the most significant and interesting heroines from his fourteen novels.

 Literary or general articles (and an archive of recent such articles) can be found under Blogs.